falb18/pic16f84a-projects/README.md

 ## Projects

 ### led-animations:
 This project runs different LED animations.
-The user can change to a different animation when the push butto is pressed.
+The user can change to a different animation when the push button is pressed.